 Long Beard to be combed, short beards to be trimmed and neat and those without beards to be clean shaven on every shift.

-5. Following Instruction – There are many ways to skin a cat, the best way to skin a cat when on a job, is the client’s way.
+There are many ways to skin a cat, but the best way is the client’s way.
 If you and another crew member have a different view on how things should be done, as long as the job is going to get done, it doesn’t matter too much so don’t spend too much energy on insisting it be done your way.

 It is imperative that all crew maintain standards of reliability.
 Reliability doesn’t just start with being on time, it begins from the very moment you accept a shift and includes: